Trusts and Funders

 This contemporary multi-use sports and performance facility enables learners and the wider community to explore their creativity and develop performance skills in an ultra-modern theatre environment, or build on their sport and exercise techniques through customised flooring layouts using the state-of-the-art glass LED floor.

-The new Coffee Shop will serve a range of tasty snacks, meals and hot drinks and will provide the perfect learning environment for young people interested in catering and hospitality careers.
+The new Coffee Shop serves a range of tasty snacks, meals and hot drinks and will provide the perfect learning environment for young people interested in catering and hospitality careers.

 In 2017 we launched the pilot of Portland Pathways from our first hub in Mansfield.
 With a focus on reducing the disability employment gap in Mansfield and Ashfield, this unique ‘roll-on, roll-off’ programme provides the encouragement and tools for people to excel.

 Since launching the pilot, Pathways has gone from strength to strength.
-In 2018 we opened a second hub in Sutton-in-Ashfield and are now planning to expand the service further into other neighbouring towns.
+In 2018 we opened a second hub in Sutton-in-Ashfield, in 2022 we opened another hub in Worksop and are now planning to expand the service further into other neighbouring towns.

 Our ambitious new 5-year Plan sets out how we will continue developing our facilities and services to benefit more people with disabilities.